 Give Him A Crippling or Debilitating Injury, or Some Sort of Mutilation

 This, we shall tackle, in Part III on how to create pity for your villain or antagonist.
 I hope you enjoyed Part II, and that it helps to make the writing process a little easier for you as well.

 Let me know what you think in the comments below,

-PS: If you enjoyed this blog post on how to create pity for your protagonist, and would like to receive weekly writing tips, please fill in the short form below:
+PS: If you enjoyed this blog post on how to create pity for your villain, and would like to be the first to receive the third part, please fill in the short form below: